 Bridging to Better Policy

 Duke University’s World Food Policy Center (WFPC), located in the Sanford School of Public Policy, develops coordinated and inclusive food policy and practice.
-Our approach bridges key areas of the food system to improve human wellbeing, planetary health, and equity.
+Our approach bridges key areas of the food system to improve human wellbeing, environmental health, and equity.
+We provide education to raise public awareness and understanding of food system issues to drive engagement with public policy.
 At the heart of this work, we learn from and connect unique voices—including people most affected by food system challenges.

 The Need for Bridging in Food Policy